mkws

 curl -so l.js https://livejs.com/live.js

-Edit share/l.upphtml
+Edit share/l.upphtml by adding:

 #!